OPAL & AGATE

 At Cedar Ridge, I found millions of carats of common & fire opal with veinlets of precious opal (including black opal).
 It is likely that significant precious opal veins will be found at depth!
 So how did everyone miss this deposit?
 No one looked even though hundreds of people had been driving through the opal fields each year, oil wells were drilled, roads were cut through the opals and a pipeline was run right through the middle of the field.

-If you don't want to search in Wyoming - fly to Australia (but take me along as a translator).
+If you don't want to search in Wyoming - fly to Australia (but take me along as a translator - hey, I speak Australian!).
 If this doesn't work out because of the long drive, try the opal fields of Nevada, such as the Royal Peacock, Rainbow Ridge, Bonanza, Dominion and Virgin Valley deposits in northern Nevada.
-Or you can drive to Spencer Idaho and dig for opal and even southern California.
-Be sure to tell them I sent you and they will respond, "who?".
+Or you can drive to Spencer Idaho and dig for opal.
+You can even find opal in southern California as well as in Arizona - and yes, I will be sure to give you locations to the Arizona deposit in my upcoming book on 'GOLD in ARIZONA'.